adityalahiri/adityalahiri.github.io/TIL.md

 A daily log of little things I learn pertaining to Computer Science and AI/ML.
 (Inspired by [Seth Godin](https://seths.blog/))

+## 19/6/20

+* Revisited inner join
+* Learning the that sometimes sharing your work and convincing people to use it is as difficult as creating the work.

 ## 18/6/20

 * Used iMovie to create a tool demo video!
 Super cool.